-Public exhibition of the draft plan provides an important opportunity for members of the community to have a say in the future management of Tollingo Nature Reserve and Woggoon Nature Reserve.
-Comments close 28 September 2020.
+Public exhibition of the draft plan provided an important opportunity for members of the community to have a say in the future management of Tollingo Nature Reserve and Woggoon Nature Reserve.
+Comments closed 28 September 2020.

-This plan has been prepared using a new format which is presented as two separate documents:
+This plan was prepared using a new format which is presented as two separate documents:

 - The planning considerations document supports the plan of management.
 It includes detailed information on park values (e.g. threatened species and cultural heritage) and threats to these values.
 A summary of this information is provided in the plan of management.

 Tollingo Nature Reserve and Woggoon Nature Reserve are significant as two of the largest remaining mallee remnants in New South Wales.
 The largely intact old-age mallee vegetation is rare in the Central West, which is mostly used for agriculture.
 The reserves provide habitat for the endangered malleefowl and other native animals.

 Tollingo Nature Reserve is shared Country for the Ngiyampaa and Wiradjuri people, while Woggoon Nature Reserve is within Wiradjuri traditional Country.